ajmandourah/tinshop-ng/README.md

 ## How can I add a `basic auth` to protect my shop?

-TinShop **does not** implement basic auth by itself.
+TinShop **does** handle basic auth but not by itself.
-You should configure it inside your reverse proxy.
+You should look for `forwardAuth` in the `config.yaml` to set the endpoint that will handle the authentication in behalf of TinShop.

+In the future, a proper user management will be incorporated into TinShop to handle it.

-For other type of protection, you can whitelist your own switch and this will do the trick.
+In addition, for other type of protection, you can whitelist/blacklist your own switch and this will do the trick.

 ## I have tons of missing title displayed in `tinfoil`, what should I do?